Holding Property Owners Liable for Injuries Caused by Negligence

 Serving those Hurt in a Store or On Private Property

 Both slip and fall accidents and trip and fall injuries fall under the legal category of premises liability injuries.
-These accidents can happen anywhere, such as a warehouse, a construction site or a doctor’s office.
+These accidents can happen anywhere, such as in a warehouse, a construction site, or a doctor’s office.